Chisato Minamimura

 Latest Video

-Scored in Silence Trailer.
-Scored in Silence is a new solo digital performance that unpacks the hidden perspectives of Deaf people from the handful that survived the horrors of the atomic bomb atrocity in Japan in 1945.
-Survivors of the A-bomb are known as ‘hibakusha’.
+Scored in Silence trailer.
+Scored in Silence is a solo sign language performance by London-based Deaf Japanese artist Chisato Minamimura.
+The show unpacks the hidden perspectives of Deaf people from the small number that survived the horrors of the atomic bomb atrocity in Japan in 1945.